rmwillow/employeeDatabase/README.md

 ## Installation
-Once project is installed/cloned install the packages below<br> (hint: you can copy and paste all packages into terminal at once!)
+Once project is installed/cloned install the packages below<br> (hint: you can copy and paste all packages & paste into terminal at once!)

 npm i inquirer<br>
 npm i console.table<br>